 - You can measure member health in two ways: objectively and subjectively.
 For an objective look, there are a multitude of metrics for you to consider such as portal login frequency, email open rate, event attendance, online community participation, and more.
 For a subjective look, conduct member feedback surveys and measure the results.

 - When you’re able to easily identify satisfied members, you can mobilize them to do more.

 - When you respond to feedback and show appreciation in a human way, your members will respond in kind.
 The more champions your association has, the more opportunities you’ll have to grow and deliver on your mission.

-Kelli is the Director of Marketing at Rhythm.
+Kelli is the Senior Director of Sales and Marketing at Rhythm.
 When she’s not diving into what makes associations tick, you can find Kelli planning her next trip or playing with her two rescue pups.